Seung-hyeon/weth/README.md

 # Went-ethereum(WETH)
 ## Introducing Ethereum Vega(EVA)

-Brief introduce: Ethereum Vega is a hard fork of Ethereum, with a original block rewards served with replay-attack protection.
+Ethereum Vega is a hard fork of Ethereum, with a original block rewards served with replay-attack protection.
 It has hardforked at the block number 4370000 so all ethereum holders before block 4369999 will hold EVA with the same amount.

 ## Technical spec